 Teacher gift ideas often include clipboards (which I showed you), pencil holders, notebooks, planners . . . give them a little something to write with by making these personalized pencils.
 Students can make them for teacher but also for other students in the class as an end of year favor.

-Magnets make great hostess gifts, but they make great teacher appreciation gifts as well.
-Turn them into end of the year teacher gifts by taking a picture of the student and placing it in the lid instead of the scrapbook paper.
+Magnets make great hostess gifts, but they make great appreciation gifts for teachers as well.
+Turn them into end of the year presents by taking a picture of the student and placing it in the lid instead of the scrapbook paper.

-Teacher appreciation gifts with quotes are always a huge hit!
-If you click the link to the tutorial above, there's actually a free pattern that you can access to iron onto the tote.
+Gifts with quotes are always a huge hit!
+If you click the link to the tutorial, there's actually a free pattern that you can access to iron onto the tote.
 Then you will fill the letters in with watercolor paints for fabric.
 So pretty and sweet.

 This is such a great gift, a unique idea, and the kids get to participate too!
 Buy three $5 gift cards (or more!) and then make three flashcards, with one flashcard representing the theme of each gift card.

 Use fingerprints and ink with inspiration shown.
 This is perfect for end of year teacher gifts.
 What a fun, personalized way to deliver gift cards!